 About Dare County

-Dare County is located in the Northeastern section of North Carolina and stretches along almost 110 miles of shoreline known as the Outer Banks.
-Manteo is the County seat and is approximately 200 miles east of Raleigh.
-Virginia Beach is about 90 miles north and is the closest metropolitan area.
+Dare County is located in Northeastern North Carolina and stretches along approximately 110 miles of shoreline known as the Outer Banks.
+Manteo is the County seat and is around 200 miles east of Raleigh.
+The Virginia Beach area is nearby and offers residents a quick trip to popular restaurants, shopping and an airport in Norfolk.

 Six municipalities are located within the county: Duck, Kill Devil Hills, Kitty Hawk, Manteo, Nags Head and Southern Shores.